burninc0de/socialsox/SECURITY.md

 SocialSox stores API credentials locally on the user's device.
 While we take precautions to secure this data:

-- Credentials are stored in Electron's localStorage
+- Credentials are stored using Electron's safeStorage
 - No data is transmitted to external servers (except the social media APIs themselves)
 - Users should use app-specific passwords where available
 - Anyone with physical access to the device can potentially access stored credentials